What is pseudomyxoma peritonei?

 Women may be diagnosed slightly more often and at an earlier stage than men, after a mass or lump is found in their ovary.

-Pseudomyxoma peritonei symptoms
+Pseudomyxoma peritonei signs and symptoms

 PMP is difficult to detect, and symptoms may take a while to develop.
 Symptoms that some people may experience include: